A brilliant bio is...

 Differentiating - How many yahoos online do the same thing you do?
 Your services may be the same, but your story isn't.
 (Especially if you tell it right.)

-Perfect - Meaning, it doesn't feel brilliant one day and positively stupid the next (again, what IS that?!).
+Perfect - Meaning, it doesn't feel brilliant one day and positively stupid the next.
 If you nail it, the content doesn't stagnate.

 Natural - So you're confident and proud (damn straight) to send people to your website, because it's SO MUCH EASIER to promote yourself when you have it succinctly and creatively stated in writing that you've earned the right to be in business.